 Film Production and Cinemas:

-In more recent years, film making has become common place in White Plains (WP).
-Filming can often be seen at various locations in the City but going to a cinema to watch a movie on a big screen has been a favorite pastime in WP for over 100 years.
-In WP today, people can see a movie on the big screen at Showcase Cinema de Lux City Center 15 but back in the 20th century the city had many more theatres to choose from.
-They were larger spaces with a single screen.
+In more recent years, film making has become common place in White Plains (WP) but going to a cinema to watch a movie on a big screen has been a favorite pastime in WP for over 100 years.
+Today, people can see a movie on the big screen at Showcase Cinema de Lux City Center 15 but back in the 20th century the city had many more theatres to choose from.
+They were usually in larger spaces with a single screen.

 Most of the old buildings that housed cinemas in WP were demolished but a few were repurposed for other uses.
 An Auditorium Building at corner of Main St and Mamaroneck Ave showed silent films in the early 1900’s.
 The building was expanded but later it was demolished in the 1970’s.